 Tip # 1: Fleetfahrt from Jungfernstieg

-The centre of Hamburg is intersected by several canals, known as the “Fleets” and these historic canyons can be explored as part of a cruise.
+The centre of Hamburg is intersected by several canals, known as the “Fleete” and these historic canyons can be explored as part of a cruise.
 The journey takes about two hours and unlike most other harbour cruises, they actually start on the Jungfernstieg (Binnenalster).
 From there it goes through the canals in the centre of Hamburg and towards the Speicherstadt.
 After that, you will get to see the port of Hamburg and go past the Elbphilharmonie.
 You usually won’t get close to the container ships.

 However, the Fleetfahrten are tide dependent – meaning they can only take place when the water level is at an appropriate level.
 The route may also change depending on the tide and you might pass through several locks or channels.
 It’s quite an exciting experience, but you have to be prepared to wait a while.

-Departure time: every day at 10:45, 13:45 and 16:45 (but we recommend that you check the departure times directly at the Jungfernstieg ticket counter the day before and book the ticket for the next day.)
+You can find more information about the prices and the departure times here: Fleetfahrt.
+We recommend that you check the departure times directly at the Jungfernstieg ticket counter the day before and book the ticket for the next day.

 After the harbour cruise, the second most popular boat tour in Hamburg would be the Alsterrundfahrt Tour – along the Alster River.
 Personally, we found the harbour cruise more exciting, but can nevertheless recommend a boat tour along the Alster.

 The classic Alsterrundfahrt starts at the Jungfernstieg and takes you across the Binnenalster and the Außenalster for about 1 hour.
 As you cruise along the shore, you’ll learn some background information about Hamburg and specific individual buildings along the tour.